-As of December 31, 2020, the Port had outstanding GO Bonds of \$311.2 million, a \$24.3 million decrease from 2019, due to scheduled principal payments.
+As of December 31, 2021, the Port had outstanding GO Bonds of \$281.4 million, a \$29.8 million decrease from 2020, due to scheduled principal payments.

-As of December 31, 2020, the Port had outstanding PFC Revenue Bonds of \$51.1 million, a \$15.4 million decrease from 2019, due to a scheduled principal payment.
+As of December 31, 2021, the Port had no outstanding PFC Revenue Bonds.
+The balance of \$51.1 million was fully refunded by the issuance of the 2021A Intermediate Lien Revenue and Refunding Bond.

-As of December 31, 2020, the Port had outstanding Fuel Hydrant Special Facility Revenue Bonds of \$65.1 million, a \$3.8 million decrease from 2019, due to a scheduled principal payment.
+As of December 31, 2021, the Port had outstanding Fuel Hydrant Special Facility Revenue Bonds of \$61.1 million, a \$4 million decrease from 2020, due to a scheduled principal payment.

-Below are the underlying Port credit ratings as of December 31, 2020.
+Below are the underlying Port credit ratings as of December 31, 2021.
 Certain Port bonds include bond insurance or bank letters of credit, and as such, those bonds may assume the credit rating of the associated bond insurer or letter of credit provider.

 Fitch Moody's S&P

-General obligation bonds AA- Aaa AAA
+General obligation bonds AA- Aaa AA-

 First lien revenue bonds AA Aa2 AA-

 Intermediate lien revenue bonds AA- A1 A+

 Subordinate lien revenue bonds AA- A2 A+

-Passenger facility charge revenue bonds A+ A1 A+

-Fuel hydrant special facility revenue bonds A1 A-
+Fuel hydrant special facility revenue bonds A1 Α